jesusch10/bdp1-project/README.md

 mount -a                      # Mount all the filesystem listed in the fstab file chmod 777 /data2/             # Change the permissions so the master and the nodes can read, write, and execute in the volume
 ```
+## 2.2 Installing the NFS server:
-Install the NFS server in the htc-instance:
+In the htc-instance:
 ```
 yum install nfs-utils rpcbind
 systemctl enable nfs-server